maro7tigre/PySignalDecipher/command_system/docs/explanation.md

 # Add both tabs to the container
 tab_widget.addTab(tab1, "Properties")
 tab_widget.addTab(tab2, "Controls")

+# Each widget is automatically registered with the tab container
+# During undo/redo, the system will navigate to the appropriate tab

 # Create a command-aware dock widget
 dock = CommandDockWidget("signal_dock", "Signal Editor", main_window)